Currently Active Clubs

 Chinese Student Association at Butte College

-This association is uniting Chinese students at Butte College.
+This association is for uniting Chinese students at Butte College.
 Members in the association not only help Chinese students achieve their academic successes but also help other countries' students learn Chinese and accumulate more knowledge about Chinese culture.
+Members will help Chinese language learners improve language skills and introduce Chinese culture as conversation partners once every two weeks.
+Students who participate in the Chinese language course will be invited when the Chinese Student Association has activities such as traditional Chinese festivals.

 Computer Science Club (ACM Chapter)

-The CSC/ACM is a social organization focused around computer technology with the goals of: education, assisting members with interaction and communication with the business world, assisting members with local community contact and/or service projects, providing a framework for organizing resources, and raising awareness of the Computer Science department and programs at Butte Community College through events and demonstrations.
+The CSC/ACM is a social organization focused around computer technology with the goals of: education, leadership, facilitating interaction and communication with the business community and assisting members with local community contact and/or service projects.
+We strive to be an asset to the Butte College community by assisting Butte College Students with their basic computer repair needs and gaining recognition of the Computer Science Department across campus.

 Advisor: Linda Fischer, 893-7402, email@example.com